Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \paragraph{Sparse Feature Selection} A simple baseline method for aligning features with a high-level variable is to train a linear probe with a regularization term to select the features most correlated with the high-level variable \citep{huang2024ravel}.

 \paragraph{Differential Binary Mask}

-Differential Binary Masking (DBM) selects a subset of features for a high-level variable by optimizing a binary mask with a training objective defined using interventions \citep{Cao2020, csordas2021, de2021sparse, Davies:2023, huang2024ravel}.
-DBM has often been used to select individual neurons that play a particular causal role, but can just as easily be used to select features as long as the bijective translation is differentiable.
+Differential binary masking selects a subset of features for a high-level variable by optimizing a binary mask with a training objective defined using interventions \citep{Cao2020, Csordas2021, de2021sparse, Davies:2023, prakash2024finetuning, huang2024ravel}.
+Differential binary masking has often been used to select individual neurons that play a particular causal role, but can just as easily be used to select features as long as the bijective translation is differentiable.